Mikey Anderson

-Michael Lyle Anderson (born May 25, 1999) is an American professional ice hockey defenseman for the Los Angeles Kings of the National Hockey League (NHL).
+Michael Lyle Anderson (born May 25, 1999) is an American professional ice hockey player who is a defenseman and alternate captain for the Los Angeles Kings of the National Hockey League (NHL).

 Playing career

-Anderson was drafted 103rd overall in the 2017 NHL Entry Draft by the Los Angeles Kings.
+Anderson was drafted 103rd overall in the 2017 NHL entry draft by the Los Angeles Kings.
 On April 23, 2019, he signed a three-year, entry-level contract with the Kings.
 Anderson was called up to the Kings on February 28, 2020 and made his NHL debut the following day against the New Jersey Devils.
 Anderson scored his first NHL goal on March 9, 2020, against the Colorado Avalanche in a 3–1 win.

 On September 10, 2022, Anderson signed a one-year $1 million contract with the Kings.
 During the following season, Anderson was signed to an eight-year, $33 million extension with the Kings on February 15, 2023.

 Personal life

 Anderson's older brother Joey also plays in the NHL and the brothers skated against each other in Mikey's NHL debut.
 His sister Sami and father Gerry both played hockey for the College of St. Scholastica, while his grandfather played for the Minnesota–Duluth Bulldogs.
 His mother, Dana, was a professional racquetball player.